demisto/content/Packs/VersaDirector/Integrations/VersaDirector/README.md

 ### vd-auth-start
 ***
-Obtain Access token from api client.
+Obtain an access token from the API client.
 If Client ID and Client Secret were not passed as parameters or arguments, a new Auth Client will be created.

 #### Base Command